Gurav54/Hibernate_Projects/README.md

 # Hibernate Projects

-This repository contains various Hibernate projects that I've developed while learning and implementing different concepts.
+This repository contains various Hibernate projects that I've developed while learning and implementing different concepts  basic to advanced .

 ## Project 1: HibernateProject_With_Img